-The Texas House and Senate have proposed two bills (SB 354 and HB 750) that would allow concealed weapons on the campuses of state universities in Texas .
-According to gun control advocates, the bill has strong majority support in both the State Senate and State House .
-If enacted, this bill would allow - after a background check and as little as ten hours of training - any student, staff or faculty member of a state university in Texas to carry a concealed firearm onto campus property.
-Such an allowance would extend to classrooms .
+The Texas House and Senate have proposed two bills (SB 354 and HB 750) that would allow concealed weapons on the campuses of state universities in Texas.
+According to gun control advocates, the bill has strong majority support in both the State Senate and State House.
+If enacted, this bill would allow - after a background check and as little as ten hours of training - any student, staff or faculty member of a state university in Texas to carry a concealed firearm into campus buildings including classrooms.

 Guns have no place on our campuses and in our classrooms.
 The well meaning purpose behind allowing "concealed campus carry" on university campuses in Texas is to increase the protection of members in university communities against harmful individuals.
 The unintended consequence, however, is that carrying guns on campus will, in fact, make our campus communities less safe for everyone.